You are here

 This policy pertains to:

-- Students in any of the four years of Graduate College funding for a Star Fellowship recipient.
+- Students in any of the four years of Graduate College funding for a PIF Fellowship recipient.

-- Master's and doctoral students receiving their first year and Doctoral students receiving their “second” year (in the fourth year) of full funding from the Graduate College, for a recruitment round University or Abraham Lincoln (two-year) Fellowship.
+- Master's and doctoral students receiving their first year and doctoral students receiving their “second” year of full funding from the Graduate College (in the fourth year of study), for a recruitment round University or Abraham Lincoln (two-year) Fellowship.

 - Students receiving a Dean’s Scholar Fellowship or a one-year Abraham Lincoln Fellowship

-3. Fourth year renewals of University, Abraham Lincoln, and Star Fellowships.
+3. Fourth year renewals of University, Abraham Lincoln, and PIF Fellowships.

-Successful completion of the Preliminary Examination is a prerequisite for receiving a second full year of funding from the Graduate College (typically this funding occurs in the PhD student’s fourth year) for University, and Abraham Lincoln Fellowships that were awarded in the recruitment round, and the final fourth year of funding from the Graduate College for Star Fellowships.
+Successful completion of the Preliminary Examination is a prerequisite for receiving a second full year of funding from the Graduate College (typically this funding occurs in the PhD student’s fourth year of study) for University, and Abraham Lincoln Fellowships that were awarded in the recruitment round, and the final fourth year of funding from the Graduate College for PIF Fellowships.
 Below are four policies related to this last year of fellowship funding.

 - Policy 1: The Examination Report Form indicating that the preliminary examination has been passed by the student must be received by the Graduate College by April 1 of the student’s third year in the program for them to be awarded their fourth year funding.
 If this paperwork, or a request for an extension, is not received by the Graduate College by April 1, the student will relinquish his/her award, and forego the final year of funding from the Graduate College.